Mental Toughness – 10 Rules for When You Feel Lost

 Living our lives on our own terms has never been an easy thing.
 It is easy to complain about it, but if you don’t really know what these terms are you will never be able to achieve it.

 In this blog, I have suggested many “rules” every person should live by in order to shape a quintessential reality.
 Today, however, I am going to propose a different set of rules.
-They are somewhat more fastidious and refined.
-They try to move away from commonalities and generalities, but at the same time inspire and direct.

 I wrote them for a friend who found himself in a difficult time some years ago.
 But then I thought, we are all friends in a way.
 Lost souls in need of direction and hope.
 Hope that there are people like us that can bring us together and share the same ideas and collectives.